macramole/audioClustering/README.md

 ## Observations

-This is a personal project, it is not very tidy or fancy but it has quite a lot comments in the code to understand whats going on.
+This is a personal project, it is not very tidy or fancy but it has quite a lot comments (in spanish) in the code to understand whats going on.